dventura3/system-design/README.md

 - Requires a reliable way to control message formats, such as a schema registry.
 - Different events will contain different payloads.

-# Command and Query Responsibility Segregation (CQRS)
+# Messaging Pattern: Command and Query Responsibility Segregation (CQRS)

 Command Query Responsibility Segregation (CQRS) is an architectural pattern that divides a system's actions into commands and queries.
 It was first described by [Greg Young](https://twitter.com/gregyoung).